 In 1300, the significance of the village of Staggia is further underscored by the fact that Dante Alighieri, who was not only a supreme poet but also a powerful and skilled political figure, stayed within the walls of the castle.
-This location, where Dante once resided, is likely what today houses the Ristorante il NostranoD in Staggia.
+This location, where Dante once resided, is likely what today houses the Ristorante il Nostrano in Staggia.

-As the conflict against Siena intensified, demonstrating the importance of the defensive position of the castle, Florence sent Filippo Brunelleschi in 1431 as a consultant in the design of a tower capable of withstanding deadly bombardments.
-The Brunelleschi Rondella is still perfectly preserved today and represents one of the major attractions of the castle.
+the conflict against intensified. demonstrating the importance of the defensive position of the castle, Florence sent Filippo Brunelleschi in 1431 as a consultant in the design of a tower capable of withstanding deadly bombardments.
+The Brunelleschi Rondella is still perfectly today preserved represents one of the major attractions of the castle.